xampe11/ERC20TOKEN-and-VESTING-CONTRACT/README.md

 Make sure to update the network object within the hardhat.config file with its proper attributes.

-### Data Flow

-Describe how data flows through your system:

-1. User submits request from frontend
-2. Request is authenticated by middleware
-3. API server processes request and queries database
-4. Response is formatted and returned to frontend
-5. Frontend updates UI based on response

 ## 👥 Contributing

 Contributions are always welcome!